So you decided to get a hamster – Great! … or, if you have one already, you can explore the many pages of our website.

 Cons: Sales staff tend to be very minimally trained on the pets they sell – so it’s best that you obtain a book on your pet instead to learn more.
 I’m sure that not all pet sales staff is this way, in fact, I’ve met a few very helpful ones – but overall, from my personal encounters and from friends, that’s the trend.

 Politically, a lot of people are also against pet stores because they feel that pet stores over breed pets for sales.

-Contacts: Visit a retail chain website to locate a store in your neighborhood:
+Contacts: Visit the following retail chain websites to locate a store in your neighborhood: petco, petcetera, petsmart.